Rise to Success: Career Highlights of Joey Bosa

 May 2021: Mental Health Awareness Campaign

-In May 2021, Joey Bosa spoke about focusing on physical and mental well-being as part of a Mental Health Awareness Month campaign for the NFL.
+In May 2021, Joey Bosa spoke about the importance of focusing on physical and mental well-being as part of a Mental Health Awareness Month campaign for the National Football League.

 2022: Fourth Pro Bowl Selection

-In 2022, Joey Bosa earned his fourth trip to the Pro Bowl but did not play due to an undisclosed injury.
+In 2022, Joey Bosa earned his fourth trip to the Pro Bowl, placing him in an elite group of Chargers defensive players.
 He was ranked 30th by his fellow players on the NFL Top 100 Players of 2022 list.

 In the 2023 season, Joey Bosa appeared in nine games and started five, finishing with 6.5 sacks, one pass defended, and one forced fumble.

-In the 2024 season, Joey Bosa appeared in 14 games, starting nine, and finished with five sacks and two forced fumbles.
+In the 2024 season, Joey Bosa appeared in 14 games and started nine, finishing with five sacks and two forced fumbles.
+He recorded a sack in the Wild Card Round loss to the Texans.

-On March 5, 2025, Joey Bosa was released by the Chargers.
+On March 5, 2025, Joey Bosa was released by the Chargers, marking the end of an era as one of the last remaining players from the San Diego era.

 March 13, 2025: Signed with the Buffalo Bills